If your website is showing Invalid TLS/SSL Certificate error, your mind may be going through a lot of questions.

 2. Check for configuration errors

 The next step is to check if you did something wrong during the installation of the certificate.
 This can be done with help of this online tool called “Why No Padlock”.
-The tool checks your site’s SSL installation for common certificate installation mistakes and tells what’s wrong with the installation that’s preventing your site from showing that much needed green padlock of SSL security.
+The tool checks your site’s SSL installation for common certificate installation mistakes and tells what’s wrong with the installation that’s preventing your site from showing that much needed gray padlock of SSL security.
 It also provides you tips on how the error can be fixed.

 3. Check for domain mismatch

-You should check the domain for which certificate has been issued.
+You should check the domain for which the certificate has been issued.
 If it has been issued for a domain that doesn’t match with yours, you should get a new certificate issued for your domain to fix that nasty invalid security certificate error.
 You can check this guide to solve it.

 4. Get your certificate from a reliable CA